 Considering a career in trucking, but confused on whether you need a Class A or Class B CDL?
 Wondering which one will earn you the most income?
-The different classes of CDL’s can be quite confusing, but today we’re going to explain the benefits of getting your Class A CDL – which can be earned right here at DDA.
+The different classes of CDL’s can be quite confusing, but today we’re going to explain the benefits of getting your Class A CDL – which can be earned right here at Diesel Driving Academy.

-Class A CDL – What is Involved Training?
+Class A CDL – What Training is Involved?

 Why Choose a Class A CDL?